kubernetes/community/events/events-team/diversity.md

   * The website and physical conference site is welcoming to people with disabilities
   * Make sure there is a microphone for all speakers
   * Avoid putting panelists on a stool or on a high platform stage
-  * Ensure your check-in table allows attendees in wheelchairs to be greeted at eye-leve
+  * Ensure your check-in table allows attendees in wheelchairs to be greeted at eye-level
   * Provide at least one all-gender restroom, conveniently located close to the main session area, with appropriate signage
   * Provide preferred pronoun indication stickers
   * Every session should include options for people who are vision and/or hearing impaired, etc